fossasia/eventyay-tickets/doc/administrator/configure.rst

 ``backend``
 ~~~~~~~~~~~

-- pretalx supports most SQL databases, although you'll need to install the appropriate Python
+- pretalx supports most SQL databases.
+You'll need to install the appropriate
-  library for each of them, as described in the table below.
-The default is SQLite, which is *not* a
+  Python library for each of them, as described in the table below.
+The default
-  production database.
-Please use a database like PostgresQL or MySQL.
+  is SQLite, which is *not* a production database.
+Please use a database like
+  PostgresQL or MySQL.
 - **Environment variable:** ``PRETALX_DB_TYPE``
 - **Default:** ``sqlite3``